rahuliscrazy/Student-Performance-prediction-/README.md

-# Student-Performance-prediction-
+# StudentPerformancePrediction-ML
-This project uses machine learning classifiers to identify factors that influence student grades.
-Using a CSV dataset with features like attendance, study hours, and hands raised, multiple models were tested for accuracy.
-Visualizations, including heatmaps and confusion matrices, highlight key insights.
+This is a simple machine learning project using classifiers for predicting factors which affect student grades, using data from CSV file

+In this Project, a dataset which has students from nationalities, different grade levels and also soe determining factors like, number of hands raised, nuber attendances, number of hours studied etc. is used, which is a CSV File.

+And a few different classifiers and ML models have been used to get the most accurate predictions of which factors, affect the marks of students.

+A few visual aids like graphs and confusion matrix have been created, to show the results.
+Also additional heatmaps and other charts have been added to further demonstrate how data modelling and engineering works.